If you use WP Recipe Maker and are searching for tips for how you can use the recipe plugin more effectively, this post is for you.

 Screenshot from inside WP Recipe Maker showing how to create a guided recipe.

 That said, you do want to keep track of errors and warnings for guided recipes.
-The best way to do this is to use Google Search Console, a Google tool that’s 100% free.
+The best way to do this is to use Google Search Console, a free Google tool.

 If you choose to use guided recipes, know that tweaks to your recipe card template are likely needed to get the image or video for each instruction step to look the way you want, or at least that’s our experience working on guided recipes with Foodie Digital members.